 The MDC is continually developing and maintaining scientific and research relations between our institute and other higher educational and research institutes worldwide.
 Currently, MDC scientists have cooperations with researchers from over 30 countries.

-About 61% of MDC scientific papers in 2015 were published in co-authorship with international partners from the USA, the UK, France, Switzerland, the Netherlands among others.
+About 68% of MDC scientific papers in 2018 were published in co-authorship with international partners from the USA, the UK, France, Italy, the Netherlands, Switzerland, among others.

 Approximately 45% of the MDC research staff (including PhD students, 2015) have a foreign nationality (Italy, China, Poland, India, France, etc.).

 MDC is a founding member of the, an alliance of top research centres in life sciences to support and strengthen European research excellence.

 MDC-INSERM JOINT RESEARCH GROUP

 Dr Michael Sieweke’s group is based at the Centre of Immunology Marseille-Luminy (CIML) in southern France since Autumn 2012 as part of the Helmholtz-INSERM Franco-German cooperation initiative.
 The group is co-funded by the MDC and INSERM (Institut National de la Santé et de la Recherche Médicale).
 For more information about the group and their research, visit the group webpage at the.

 HELMHOLTZ INTERNATIONAL RESEARCH GROUPS